ninahonyango/SSH_Bash_Scripting/README.md

 *Screenshot of failed password attempts and blocked Kali IP in Metasploitable2.*

-From the above screenshot, I observed script detecting 17 failed attempts and blocking Kali IP address 192.168.56.1
+From the above screenshot, I observed script detecting 17 failed attempts and blocking Kali IP address 192.168.56.1 for exceeding the 5 failed attempts.

 To verify the blocked Kali IP in Metasloitable2, the command below was executed: